keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 9
+Review Stacks
+- Tower of hanoi - iterative [link](https://www.geeksforgeeks.org/iterative-tower-of-hanoi/)

+Stacks
+- Tower of hanoi - recursive [link](https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi/)
+  - so much confusion around this, but got it to work

+Queue
+- implement a queue with 2 stacks [link](https://www.geeksforgeeks.org/queue-using-stacks/)
+  - this was pretty straitforward

+Tree
+- Started looking at breadth first search on binary tree....

 ## Day 8
 Stacks
 - Tower of hanoi - iterative [link](https://www.geeksforgeeks.org/iterative-tower-of-hanoi/)